ubleipzig/solrdump/README.md

 README
 ======

-Export fields from a SOLR index as JSON.
+Export documents from a SOLR index as JSON, fast and simply from the command line.

 * https://cwiki.apache.org/confluence/display/solr/Pagination+of+Results